Azhar-54/fwm17-be-peword/README.md

 ## Contact

-If you have any questions or inquiries regarding this project, feel free to contact me at
+If you have any questions or inquiries regarding this project, don't hesitate to reach out:

-email : burhanuddinazhar2@gmail.com
+Email: burhanuddinazhar2@gmail.com

-or [muhammadrisano](https://github.com/muhammadrisano) for back-end issues.
+For issues related to the back-end, please contact the original developer, [Muhammad Risano](https://github.com/muhammadrisano).

+We're here to help!

 ## Acknowledgements